Ending pregnancy with medicinesAbortion pill

 - You will also take antibiotics to prevent infection

-You will take Mifepristone in the health care provider's office or clinic.
+You will take mifepristone in the provider's office or clinic.
 This stops the hormone progesterone from working.
 The lining of the uterus breaks down so the pregnancy cannot continue.

 You may also have nausea, and you may vomit, have a fever, chills, diarrhea, and a headache.

 You can take pain relievers such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) to help with the pain.
 Do not take aspirin.
-Expect to bleed for up to 4 weeks after a medical abortion.
+Expect to have light bleeding for up to 4 weeks after a medical abortion.
 You will need to have pads to wear.
 Plan to take it easy for a few weeks.

 You should avoid vaginal intercourse for about a week after a medical abortion.
 You can get pregnant soon after an abortion, so talk with your health care provider about what birth control to use.
+Make sure you are using an effective contraception before you resume sexual activity.
 You should get your regular period in about 4 to 8 weeks.